NetherWiki/nether/skyshale/_dev/inbox.md

 Last he checked Buddhas don't kill themselves.
 (Posting the story to Dharma Overground or a similar meditation community for feedback would eventually be a good idea.)

+# C-Sec
+I like the idea that Prototheism (and Vanilla specifically) maintains a kind of shadow government with their own principle organs.
+The legislative branch is the working committe.
+The Judicial branch is ArbCom.
+They even have C-Sec, Corporate Security, their own private PMC with way too much money.

 # Cult of the Dead Fox
 ## Culture
 We likely want to split the contents of this heading between 'Structure and Beliefs' and 'Culture'.